A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: Numerical results

 using the approximate inner solution $y_\epsilon$ returned by the algorithm.

 The computational results on the random instances are presented in Table~\ref{tab:results}.
 The first two columns list the values of $m$ and $n$.
-For each pair $(m, n)$, the average initial, actual final, and approximate final objective values over 10 random instances are reported in the remaining columns.
+For each pair $(m,n)$, the remaining columns report the averages of the initial objective value, the final objective value $\Psi(x_\epsilon)$, and the estimated final objective value $\widehat\Psi(x_\epsilon) $ over 10 random instances.
 From the results, we observe that the approximate solution $x_\epsilon$ significantly reduces the objective value compared to the initial point $x^0$, and that $y_\epsilon$ is a good approximate solution to the inner maximization problem $\max_{\|y\|_\infty \leq 2} \{f(x_\epsilon, y) - 0.1\|y\|_1\}$.